 ]]>

-Dye-Sub Heat Press Guide https://www.echidnasewing.com.au/article/dye-sublimation/dye-sub-heat-press-guide/ https://www.echidnasewing.com.au/guid/article/2255 2025-03-14 00:00:00 Sublimation printing is a fantastic way to create vibrant, long-lasting designs on a variety of materials, but achieving the best results requires the right combination of time, temperature, and pressure.
+Dye-Sub Heat Press Times Guide https://www.echidnasewing.com.au/article/dye-sublimation/dye-sub-heat-press-guide/ https://www.echidnasewing.com.au/guid/article/2255 2025-03-14 00:00:00 Sublimation printing is a fantastic way to create vibrant, long-lasting designs on a variety of materials, but achieving the best results requires the right combination of time, temperature, and pressure.
 Different blanks and materials react differently to heat, meaning there’s no one-size-fits-all setting.
 When sublimating different blanks, several variables can affect your results.
 Heat press settings can vary between brands and models, just as sublimation blanks may require different conditions depending on the supplier.
 Because of this, time, temperature, and pressure may need to be adjusted to achieve the best outcome.
 Testing and fine-tuning your settings for each blank is essential...
 Sublimation printing is a fantastic way to create vibrant, long-lasting designs on a variety of materials, but achieving the best results requires the right combination of time, temperature, and pressure.
 Different blanks and materials react differently to heat, meaning there’s no one-size-fits-all setting.

 When sublimating different blanks, several variables can affect your results.
 Heat press settings can vary between brands and models, just as sublimation blanks may require different conditions depending on the supplier.
 Because of this, time, temperature, and pressure may need to be adjusted to achieve the best outcome.
 Testing and fine-tuning your settings for each blank is essential to ensure consistent, high-quality results.